0xluckycoder/ecommerce/README.md

     - visit to upload menu
     - click add product and fill the form
     - product will be uploaded to store

+- Account Feature
+    - ability to verify and change (email, password, phone)
+    - two factor authentication

+Todo

+- [x] - Make the design consistant and every page
+- [ ] - Start development with Frontend
+- [ ] - Configure
+- [ ] - Learn how pro developers use reactjs

 https://intoli.com/blog/antd-scss-theme-plugin/ - sass for ant design
 https://www.mongodb.com/basics/best-practices - data modeling best practices